ipums/ipums.github.io/_posts/2020/2020-01-02-more-better-python.markdown

 ## 7. VSCode + RemoteSSH + Python

-VSCode, the IDE for IDE haters.
+I will readily admit I am a caveman.
+I do a great deal of my code authoring via command-line vim.
+I typically debug with `print()` statements, which is literally called "caveman debugging".
+Lots of people are VSCode, the IDE for IDE haters.
 RemoteSSH and Python supercharge it.

 ## 8. [better_exceptions](https://github.com/Qix-/better-exceptions)
 Stack traces from raised exceptions are obviously a key command-line tool in debugging Python programs.
 With [better_exceptions](https://github.com/Qix-/better-exceptions), it gets even better.

- For example, here's a program intended to convert a list of fahrenheit temperatures to celsius temperatures, but there's a bug:
+ For example, here's a program intended to convert a list of Fahrenheit temperatures to Celsius temperatures, but there's a bug:

     gp1  ~$ cat buggy.py
     fahrenheit_temps = [